Deadlines and Decision Schedule

 Once admitted to the program you will be required to provide an official signed and sealed transcript from all schools attended.
 Any discrepancies between the scanned transcripts and official transcripts may result in a candidate's rejection or a withdrawal of our offer of admission.

 Standardized tests, such as GMAT and GRE are a component of the application process and play an important role in our holistic evaluation process.
 The admissions committee will continue to accept the remote/at-home version of these exams.
-Due to the ongoing COVID-19 pandemic, the MBA Early program will allow candidates for the 2021-22 admission cycle to submit a request for a test waiver, should their current situation prevent them from safely being able to access an exam.
+Because of the continuing impact of the COVID-19 pandemic, the MBA Early offering will allow candidates for the 2022-23 admission cycle to submit a request for a test waiver, should their current situation prevent them from safely being able to access an exam.
+On the waiver request, you will be required to answer “Are you able to safely access a GMAT or GRE either in person or virtually?”
 If the waiver is approved, and the candidate is admitted, no test will be required.

-MIT Seniors with a 4.2 GPA or higher do not need to submit a test score to apply.
+MIT Seniors with a 4.2 GPA or higher do not need to submit a test score to apply and do not need to submit a waiver request.

 We will accept self-reported test scores by the application deadline, and welcome either the traditional or online version of exams.
 Official scores should be sent using the following school codes: